Fundamentals of Marketing

 Upon successful completion of this course, students will be able to:

-• Demonstrate an understanding of the key elements used to build a strong brand.
+• Demonstrate an understanding of the key elements of pricing decisions and delivering the value offering.

 • Demonstrate proficiency with academic writing related to marketing management.